jnozzi/cocoadev.com/markdown/NSPreferences.md

-General/NSPreferences is a class the provides a pseudo-standard look-and-feel for editing application preferences.
+NSPreferences is a class the provides a pseudo-standard look-and-feel for editing application preferences.
 It is used in both Safari and Mail.
 It basically controls a tabbed view with a toolbar-style series of icons.
-IMHO, it is much more efficient for small sets of preferences than the General/PreferencesPane interface seen in System Preferences.
+IMHO, it is much more efficient for small sets of preferences than the PreferencesPane interface seen in System Preferences.

-This falls under the General/UndocumentedGoodness category.
-There are a few minor hiccups, but after that, it's smooth sailing. http://goo.gl/General/OeSCu
+This falls under the UndocumentedGoodness category.
+There are a few minor hiccups, but after that, it's smooth sailing. http://goo.gl/OeSCu

-Due to something funky in the General/NSPreferences init method, I've found that you have to do this override to avoid a segfault.
+Due to something funky in the NSPreferences init method, I've found that you have to do this override to avoid a segfault.
 I'm kind of interested in figuring out why this is, but for the time being, it was easier to hack around.

-@interface General/MSPreferences : General/NSPreferences
+@interface MSPreferences : NSPreferences
 {
 }

 @end

-@implementation General/MSPreferences
+@implementation MSPreferences

 - init
 {
-	_preferenceTitles = General/[[NSMutableArray alloc] init];
+	_preferenceTitles = [[NSMutableArray alloc] init];
-	_preferenceModules = General/[[NSMutableArray alloc] init];
+	_preferenceModules = [[NSMutableArray alloc] init];
-	_masterPreferenceViews = General/[[NSMutableDictionary alloc] init];
+	_masterPreferenceViews = [[NSMutableDictionary alloc] init];
-	_currentSessionPreferenceViews = General/[[NSMutableDictionary alloc] init];
+	_currentSessionPreferenceViews = [[NSMutableDictionary alloc] init];
 	return self;
 }

 @end

-What you mostly need to do is extend the General/NSPreferencesModule and flesh it out with all the gory details of your interface.
+What you mostly need to do is extend the NSPreferencesModule and flesh it out with all the gory details of your interface.

-@interface General/NSPreferencesModule:General/NSObject <General/NSPreferencesModule>
+@interface NSPreferencesModule:NSObject <NSPreferencesModule>
 {
-    General/NSBox *_preferencesView;	// 4 = 0x4
+    NSBox *_preferencesView;	// 4 = 0x4
     struct _NSSize _minSize;	// 8 = 0x8
     char _hasChanges;	// 16 = 0x10
     void *_reserved;	// 20 = 0x14